emanuelepesce/epvclust/README.md

 It does the same work of pvclust for assessing the uncertainty in hierarchical cluster analysis, but with better performance (mostly on time performance).

 It's available an offline installable R package.
-It's also available the C code for doing the multiscale bootstrap.
+It's also available the C code for doing multiscale bootstrap.

 ##About Pvclust